 The editorial content on this page is not provided by any of the companies mentioned, and has not been reviewed, approved or otherwise endorsed by any of these entities.
 Opinions expressed here are author’s alone.

 The Chase Ultimate Rewards program is one of the most popular travel rewards currencies out there.
-There are actually several programs out there, but today we are going to focus reviewing the Chase Ultimate Rewards program.
+There are actually several programs out there, but today we are going to focus on the Chase Ultimate Rewards program.

 The largest programs right now are: